xMagerx/Project/README.md

 * For reporting problems global to all maps, please report it in the map Project ticket queue: http://github.com/triplea-maps/Project/issues/new, or the source forge forums: http://triplea.sourceforge.net/mywiki/Forum
 * Game bugs can be reported at: http://github.com/triplea-game/triplea/issues/new

+### Submitting Maps, and Map Zip Requirements
+* If you have a map zip:
+ - create an issue in this project with a link to the map zip: https://github.com/triplea-maps/Project/issues/new
+* map zip requirements:
+ - Do not zip the map folder, zip all of the files in one zip.
+Said another way, change directory into your map folder, then select all and zip that.
+Contract that with going up a folder and zipping up the map folder.
+When the zip file is extracted, there should be a lot of files and a 'games' folder at the top level.
+For better or worse - this is the format the engine is expecting.

 ### Admin Setup

 To clone everything: